 Check out our recent fundraising letter.
-You can support OutHistory by donating online or sending a check made out to the Fund for the City of New York (write OutHistory in the memo line) and mailed to OutHistory, P.O.
+Support OutHistory by donating online or sending a check made out to the Fund for the City of New York (write OutHistory in the memo line) and mailed to OutHistory, P.O.
 Box 14336, San Francisco, CA 94114.
 Donations are tax-deductible (tax identification number 13-2612524).

 Francis Davis Millet and Charles Warren Stoddard, 1874-1912, by Jonathan Ned Katz and Claude M. Gruener